How to (Un-) Quantum Mechanics: Phase-Space Algebra

 It is yet another math fact that commuting matrices share a system of eigenvectors.
 According to Eq.~\ref{eq_enveq} the matrix ${\bf S}$ (and hence the second moments) is constant, iff ${\bf H}$ and ${\bf S}$ commute.
 Only diagonal matrices always commute, so that commuting matrices must have the same matrix of eigenvectors ${\bf E}$: \begary{rcl} {\bf D}_S\,{\bf D}_F&=&\,{\bf D}_F\,{\bf D}_S\\ ({\bf E}\,{\bf S}\,{\bf E}^{-1})\,({\bf E}\,{\bf H}\,{\bf E}^{-1})&=&({\bf E}\,{\bf H}\,{\bf E}^{-1})\,({\bf E}\,{\bf S}\,{\bf E}^{-1})\\ {\bf S}\,{\bf H}&=&{\bf H}\,{\bf S}\\ \endary where ${\bf D}_S=\rm{Diag}(i\,\eps_1,\dots,-i\,\eps_n)$ is the diagonal matrix containing the eigenvalues of ${\bf S}$.

-{\it Therefore} eigen-vectors and -values play an important role in physics.
+{\it Therefore} eigen-vectors and -values must play an important role in any physical world.
 This is a consequence of constructing observables from second moments on the basis of Hamiltonian mechanics.
 Again this requires no postulates, neither quantum nor otherwise.
-Oscillatory systems have eigenvalues -- the frequencies -- and eigenvectors~\footnote{ Note that ${\bf S}$ commutes with analytical functions of ${\bf H}$: if it commutes with ${\bf H}$, it commutes with ${\bf M}=\exp{({\bf H}\tau)}$.}.
+Oscillatory systems have eigenvalues -- the frequencies -- and eigenvectors~\footnote{ Note that ${\bf S}$ commutes with analytical functions of ${\bf H}$: if it commutes with ${\bf H}$, it commutes with ${\bf M}=\exp{({\bf H}\tau)}$ as well.}.
 It is a math fact that strongly stable systems must have purely imaginary eigenvalues and complex eigenvectors.
 And since the eigenvalues come in pairs (or quadruples, if complex), the eigenvectors also come in complex conjugate pairs.
 This is a math fact about (classical) coupled oscillating systems, subject to linear Hamiltonian motion.
-No commandment is required.
+The use of Eigenvalues and Eigenvectors in the description of physical systems is therefore {\it as such} not quantum.